-1. Adoption and Purchase of Instructional Materials: The development and delivery of instructional materials is a collaborative process that includes teachers, instructional technology curriculum developers, and administrators.
-Whenever MSD is considering the purchase, design or redesign of instructional materials, it will establish a joint curriculum team for that purpose.
+- 1. Adoption and Purchase of Instructional Materials: The development and delivery of instructional materials is a collaborative process that includes teachers, instructional technology curriculum developers, and administrators.
+Whenever MSD is considering the purchase, design or redesign of instructional materials, it will establish a joint curriculum team for that purpose. - a.

-- a.
 The Association shall appoint at least three professional educators to the team.

 The curriculum team shall share preliminary decisions and reasoning with affected staff for peer review and shall incorporate any resulting input in further discussion, analysis, and selection.
 The curriculum team shall use a consensus model when recommending final selections for board adoption. - b.
-The curriculum design and adoption team will be compensated for four (4) hours of substitute lesson planning for each meeting which requires a substitute.
+Members of the curriculum design and adoption team will be compensated at the per diem rate for any work performed outside the regular work day.
+The curriculum design and adoption team will be compensated for four (4) hours of substitute lesson plan design at the per diem rate for each meeting which requires a substitute.